PavelVesely/t-digest/README.md

 Then from `docs/python/adversarial_plots`, run `make install` and then `make notebook`.
 Then run the entire `error_plots` notebook.
 This will both render the plots in the notebook, and save image files to `docs/python/adversarial_plots/images/`.

+Run also the `speed_comparison` notebook, which plots the data resulting from scenario 3. above.

 ## Additional plots

-As the weak ordering of centroids plays a role in the $t$-digest error, we provide some plots to understand the nature of the weak ordering in the various scenarios.
+As the weak ordering of centroids plays a role in the t-digest error, we provide some plots to understand the nature of the weak ordering in the various scenarios.

 Run scenario 1. (the careful attacks) with `WriteCentroidData=true, CompareToSorted=true`.
 (This will overwrite outputs with identical files if you have already run the experiment with the given configuration.)
 Run scenario 2. (the IID case) with `writeCentroidData=true, DigestImpl=`.